lorenzorossiunicam/discotec.github.io/2022/cominds.md

 [![](https://www.discotec.org/2022/discotec2022-banner.jpeg)](https://www.discotec.org/2022/)

-# First Workshop on Collaborative Mining for Distributed Systems
+# First International Workshop on Collaborative Mining for Distributed Systems

 **COVID-19:** CoMinDs is planned as a physical, in-person event, with certain support for remote presence, both for speakers and for other participants who are unable or unwilling to come.
 Depending on the